 Student teachers are also evaluated by the C-PAST, Candidate Preservice Assessment of Student Teaching, which is organized around the seven Ohio Standards for the Teaching Profession and InTASC Standards.
 The C-PAST examines the teacher candidate’s abilities in the areas of Planning for Instruction and Assessment, Instructional Delivery, Assessment, Analysis of Teaching and allows for comparison of Malone University Candidates with a sample of candidates across the state of Ohio.
 By the end of student teaching, candidates are expected to be at the "meets expectations" level.
 The rubric also includes descriptions of the expectations for teachers that might exceed the expectation of a candidate within a student teaching experience.

 Candidates are also evaluated in the area of Professional Dispositions including Professional Commitment and Behaviors, Professional Relationships, and Critical Thinking and Reflective Practice.
-The 2015-2016 Clinical Dispositions Data indicates that when all supervisors responded, more than 93% of our teacher candidates consistently met or exceeded each domain.
-Candidates scored particularly high on “Preparation,” “Punctuality,” “Collaboration,” and “Responding Positively to Constructive Criticism,” with 67% or greater exceeding expectations.
+The 2016-2017 Clinical Dispositions Data indicates that more than 93% of our teacher candidates consistently met or exceeded each domain.
+Candidates scored particularly high on “Preparation,” “Punctuality,” “Collaboration,” and “Responding Positively to Constructive Criticism,” with 68% or greater exceeding expectations.